nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 oracle+cx_oracle://user:pass@host:port/dbname[?key=value&key=value...]
 ```

-## STEP 6: Connecting to the Database
+## Step 6: Connecting to the Database

 Now that we have our Python dependencies and DBAPI installed, let’s actually build an engine to connect to a database.